Wellington Water Watchers Board Members

 Siyobin Blanco has been an active part of the Guelph community as an organizer, activist and performer through founding The Feminist Creatives in 2011 and work with Invoketress Dance.
 She was awarded the “Queerator of Arts & Culture” award from The Guelph Pride Committee in 2019 for her work in creating inclusive spaces, shows, markets and more.
 These events aimed to serve as platforms for raising the voices of folks who are oppressed in our current system.

-She began her role as the 2Rivers Festival Coordinator and Take2 Coordinator in 2021 where she brings her experience organizing events, passion for social and environmental justice plus her enthusiasm for community building to further the impact of the 2Rivers Festival and the work of the Water Watchers.
+She began her role as the 2Rivers Festival Coordinator in 2021 where she brings her experience organizing events, passion for social and environmental justice plus her enthusiasm for community building to further the impact of the 2Rivers Festival and the work of the Water Watchers.

 Do you like this page?